WICG/indexed-db-observers/README.md

   includeTransaction: false  // includes a readonly transaction in the observer callback }
 ```

+By default, the observer is only given the keys of changed items and no transaction.
+If desired, you can include values for all `put` and `add` operations by using `includeValues`.
+However, these values can be large depending on your use of the IndexedDB.
+If you wish to manually read only the values you need, or know more about the state of the world, you can include a readonly transaction for every observe callback using `includeTransaction`.
+This creates a readonly transaction for the objectstores that you're observing every time the observer function is called.

 #### Observer Function
 The passed function will be called whenever a transaction is successfully completed on the given object store.
 If the observer is listening to multiple object stores, the function will be called once per object store change.